Wallace Duffield Wright: Early life

 Cranbrook School, Kent.
 He joined the Militia in 1893, and was commissioned into the 1st Battalion of the Queen's Royal Regiment (West Surrey) in December 1896.

-Wright and served with the Malakand Field Force and the Tirah Expeditionary Force on the North West Frontier (1897–1898), during which he was severely wounded.
-He was awarded the Indian Frontier Medal with clasps for the Punjab Frontier and Tirah and was promoted to Lieutenant in September 1898.
+Wright served with the Malakand Field Force and the Tirah Expeditionary Force on the North West Frontier (1897–1898), during which he was severely wounded.
+He was awarded the India Medal with clasps for the Punjab Frontier and Tirah and was promoted to Lieutenant in September 1898.

 Victoria Cross action

-In 1901 Wright was sent to North Nigeria, where he was attached to the Northern Nigeria Regiment, during the West African Kano-Sokoto Expedition.
+In 1901 Wright was sent to North Nigeria, where he was attached to the Northern Nigeria Regiment, during Kano-Sokoto Expedition in Northern Nigeria.